techboy04/GunGame-T6Zombies/README.md

 ## Configuration
 This script lets you modify some features!
 - enable_gungame - Toggle the mode, best used if you want to keep the mode in your scripts folder when using any other mods.
-- gungame_ladder - Sets the gun ladder, currently there is only 0 (Regular guns) and 1 (Regular + Upgraded).
-There is more to come!
+- gungame_ladder - Sets the gun ladder.
+The ladder options are as follows.
-Other options will be added as the mode gets updated.
-Stay tuned!
+  - 0 is Regular Guns
+  - 1 is Regular and Upgraded
+  - 2 is Randomized Regular
+  - 3 is Regular and Upgraded but randomized

 ## Got a Bug or a Suggestion?
 As this mode is still being worked on, I accept suggestions and bugs.
 [Join the Discord server](https://discord.gg/dkwyDzW), Grab the Call of Duty role, and report it to [#technoops-forums](https://discord.com/channels/399600672586203137/1032884888468213811)